-- 1.1 IET (or 'the Trust') is a multi-academy trust which is responsible for operating and maintaining a number of academies in England.
-The Trust is both a company limited by guarantee and an exempt charity, regulated by the Secretary of State for Education. - 1.2 The Trust's constitution and objects are set out in its Memorandum and Articles of Association.
-We are also bound by the requirements of our Funding Agreement, as well as by the provisions of the Academies Trust Handbook and a range of other pieces of government guidance and legislation. - 1.3 The purpose of this document is to provide operating clarity about the roles, responsibilities, authorities and expectations of those who work within our governance and executive leadership structures.
-It is subsidiary to the documents described in 1.2 above. - 1.4 This document is subject to formal review by the Board of Trustees on an annual basis, although they may review and amend elements of it more frequently if circumstances require it.
+- 1.1 The Trust is a multi-academy trust which is responsible for operating and maintaining a number of academies in England.
+The Trust is both a company limited by guarantee and an exempt charity, regulated by the Secretary of State for Education. - 1.2 The Trust's constitution and objects are set out in its Memorandum and Articles of Association (the "Articles").
+We are also bound by the requirements of our Funding Agreements with the Secretary of State for Education, as well as by the provisions of the Academy Trust Handbook published yearly by the Department for Education ("DfE") and a range of other pieces of government guidance and legislation, such as The Academies Act 2010, The Companies Act 2006 and The Charities Act 2011. - 1.3 The purpose of this SoD is to provide operating clarity about the roles, responsibilities, authorities and expectations of those who work within our governance and executive leadership structures.
+It is subsidiary to the documents described in 1.2 above. - 1.4 The SoD is subject to formal review by the Board of Directors on an annual basis, although they may review and amend elements of it more frequently if circumstances require it.